v-richards/to-do-list/README.md

 ## How to use
-Download the repository, navigate to the directory containing "todolist.py", and run:
+Download the repository, navigate to the directory containing "todolist.py", and run

+on Mac or Linux:

 ```
   python3 todolist.py
 ```
-on Mac or Linux, or
+on Windows:

 ```
   python todolist.py
 ```
-on Windows.

-You can install all modules needed by running:
+You can install all necessary modules by running

+on Mac or Linux:

 ```
 pip3 install -r requirements.txt
 ```
-on Mac or Linux, or
+on Windows:
 ```
 pip install -r requirements.txt
 ```
-on Windows.

 ## License
 The source code is distributed under the MIT License.